AmGthrow/2048-AI/README.md

     *e.g. After swiping down, two 128 tiles are merged and so 256 was added to the score.
 256 is then added to the score for "swipe down".*

  - **Simulation**

+    This is the most computationally intensive part.
+After performing the selected move, the AI simulates a whole slew of **completely random** moves and gets the average score from all the simulations.
+This average score is added to the score from the first move we got from the _Expansion_ part.

+    The actual number of moves it performs is governed by two parameters, `num_moves` and `num_trials`.

+    `num_moves` is how many moves it performs per trial, and `num_trials` is how many trials it performs.
+We get the average score of all the trials and use it in determining how "good" a move is.

+    *e.g. with `num_moves=2` and `num_trials=3`, the AI performs the following 3 trials.
+Note that the moves are just selected at random.*

+    1. Up -> Left.
+Score: 8
+    2. Right -> Down.
+Score: 32
+    3. Right -> Left.
+Score: 32

+   *We get the average of all the trials (24) and add it to the score from the first move (256).
+The score for "swipe down" is now 280.*

  - **Backpropogation**
 ## Installation and Usage